 Clothes and swimwear

 In terms of clothes, I highly recommend shorts and t-shirts and long sleeve cotton or linen shirts which both protect you from the sun and the mosquitoes.
-A sarong is useful for many things and helps you if you want to get in the water in the main island.
+A sarong or kaftan is useful for many things and helps you if you want to get in the water in the main island.

 If you want to go swimming, consider wearing a rash vest, shorts or a sarong, or at least a full swimming costume rather than a bikini.
 Nobody will say anything if you just bathe in a bikini but you will blend in better the more you cover up.

 Given how strong the sun is, I strongly suggest bringing a rash vest, I always wear them to protect from the sun when snorkeling so I don’t sunburn without realising it.
 Make sure it is long sleeved and has SPF protection.